M53 motorway: History

 This motorway was originally two separate projects, the M53 and M531.
 The M53 was originally proposed to run from the Kingsway Tunnel to Backford.
-The M531 would have run from between the current junctions 4 & 5 and provided a connection with the M56 for eastbound travel.
+The M531 would have run from a point just west of the current junction 5 and provided a connection with the M56 for eastbound travel.

 When the M53 was first planned in the early 1960s, it was designed as a route to connect the two Mersey road tunnels with the A55 trunk road on the Welsh border, giving Liverpool and the rest of Merseyside a direct link with Chester and the towns on the North Wales coast.

 In the event, the A55 link was never built and instead the M531 (by-passing the eastern side of Chester) was incorporated into the M53.

 M531

 The first section of the M531 was built to improve access to the Vauxhall Ellesmere Port facility.
 It was opened in 1968 as a non-designated road.
 Subsequently this road was extended further south to meet the A5117 and was designated as the M531.
 In March 1981, the M531 was lengthened to meet the M56 and at this stage the whole route was redesignated as the M53.